The Fastest Solid State Drives in 2023

 Endurance Rating (2TB): 1,500 TBW

 This is not the first SSD that OWC sells under the name Mercury Extreme Pro 6G.
-An earlier revision shipped with the SandForce SF-2200 controller, but it is now equipped with TLC NAND from Micron and the same Phison S12 controller as the Seagate FireCuda (and IronWolf) 120.
+An earlier revision used the SandForce SF-2200 controller, but it is now equipped with TLC NAND from Micron and the same Phison S12 controller as the Seagate FireCuda (and IronWolf) 120.

 Check prices (2TB): Amazon, Newegg